 Once your eyes become accustomed to the light, they will feast upon 5500 square feet of horror vacui-style decoration consisting of old arcade games, automata, model airplanes, vintage fans, and other objects entirely suited to the venue.
-Among the strangest items in the museum is Dr. Ralph Bingenpurge “Country Food Inspector,” an automaton built to continuously vomit onto a pile of old bottles.
+Among the strangest items in the museum is Dr. Ralph Bingenpurge “County Food Inspector,” an automaton built to continuously vomit onto a pile of old bottles.

 Collected over the last 50 years by pharmacist Marvin Yagoda, who passed away in early 2017, the collection requires more than one visit to fully appreciate.